 What's to Eat?

 The usual park fare, including pizza, hamburgs, fries, turkey legs, and ice cream are available.
-Interesting options include Charley‘s Saloon, which offers pot roast sandwiches, boneless chicken wings, and draft beers, Lumberjack Grill, which has grilled chicken sandwiches on its menu, and the Skillet Market, which offers Philly steak sandwiches and veggie rice bowls.
+Interesting options include Charley‘s Saloon, which offers pot roast sandwiches, boneless chicken wings, and draft beers; Tidal Wave Cafe, which has grilled chicken sandwiches on its menu; and the Skillet Market, which offers Philly steak sandwiches and veggie rice bowls.

 Location and Admission Policy